 We further investigate the remarkable sensitivity of spreading to slight variations of the interaction matrices $W$ and $K$.
-In view of its high dimension, we refrain form trying to explore the space of the interaction parameters systematically.
-We rather focus on some examples in which we modify the standard deviations $\sigma_W$ and $\sigma_K$ of the probability distributions for the elements interaction matrices $W$ and $K$.
+In view of its high dimension, we refrain from trying to explore the space of the interaction parameters systematically.
+We rather focus on some examples in which we modify the standard deviations $\sigma_W$ and $\sigma_K$ of the probability distributions for the elements of the interaction matrices $W$ and $K$.
 The parameters for these numerical simulations are given in Tab.~\ref{results:table:parameter_for_variance_test}.

 We notice that the relative strength parameter is now fixed to $\kappa=2$.
-Furthermore, we found it convenient to keep the standard deviation of the interaction between the clouds constant, $\sigma_K=0.1$, and to only vary the standard deviation $\sigma_W$ of the interaction within the clouds.
+Furthermore, we found it convenient to keep the standard deviation of the interaction between the clouds constant, $\sigma_K=0.1$, and only to vary the standard deviation $\sigma_W$ of the interaction within the clouds.
 In Fig.~\ref{fig6}, the envelopes of the collective

 coordinates are shown for four values of $\sigma_W$.
-The smaller the standard deviation $\sigma_W$, the narrower the distribution of the eigenfrequencies and the system is less likely to show spreading.
+The smaller the standard deviation $\sigma_W$, the narrower the distribution of the eigenfrequencies, resulting in the system being less likely to show spreading.
 Again, it is surprising that even relatively small changes in $\sigma_W$ have a strong impact.
 This behavior remains the same, if $\sigma_K$ is changed and $\sigma_W$ is held fixed.

-So far, we demonstrated that spreading is favoured by distributing the initial excitations and thus the energy evenly over all degrees of freedom.
-We now investigate spreading for large standard deviations, involving very broad eigenfrequency spectra.
-Figure~\ref{fig7} displays

-the collective coordinate for $\sigma_W=20$ and $\sigma_K=14$.
-Thus the standard deviations are much larger than the mean values $\langle W \rangle$ and $\langle K \rangle$.
-This forces us to constantly adjust $\kappa$, for an increased standard deviation shifts the ratio of $\langle W \rangle$ and $\langle K \rangle$.
-Therefore, both $\sigma_W$ and $\sigma_K$, are scaled.
-Large standard deviations result in large interaction coefficients, leading to rapid oscillations of the collective coordinate.
-Hence, the above simulation is carried out using a timestep size of only $1/10$ of the one previously used.

-The collective coordinate decays very quickly, the first bottleneck is reached after a relatively small number of oscillations.
-Qualitatively, this can be explained by directly employing the transformation \eqref{rot}.
-The expression $\xi(t) = U x(t)$ implies that the collective coordinate $\Xi(t)$ is a linear combination of the cosines $\cos(\omega_it)$ with the excitation strengths $a_i$.
-It can thus be estimated by an integral average of $\cos(\omega't)$ with a smooth approximation to the spectral density $s(\omega')$ as a function of the continuous variable $\omega'$,

-This amounts to a Fourier transform of the spectral density.
-As we chose the interaction matrix elements from Gaussian distributions, it is not too surprising that a Gaussian with mean $\mu$ and width $\gamma$ approximates the spectral density well,

-leading to a Gaussian decay of the collective coordinate with a decay time given by $1/\gamma$.
-The standard deviations $\sigma_W$ and $\sigma_K$ in turn determine the width $\gamma$ of the spectral density.